guru-prasad402/Enterprise-Identity-Access-Management/README.md

 11/08
 I learned the basics of Microservices, including the difference between Monolithic and Microservices architecture.
 I understood how services communicate with each other using HTTP and what happens when one service is unavailable also completed the practical work for User Service and Order Service.
 I tested the APIs successfully and checked the communication between both services.

+12/08
+Completed Day 2 of my Microservices learning.
+Today I improved my Day 1 services by working on DTOs, API responses, error handling, and configuration.
+I also tested service failure scenarios and verified that both services continue to communicate properly.